mhmmdbdrhmd/mhmmdbdrhmd/README.md

 <strong> Summary :</strong><br>
    We developed a model to track seizures in real-time using EEG data, aiming to help with early seizure intervention.
 The approach is designed to be practical and cost-effective, leveraging a minimal number of EEG channels for monitoring. <br><br>

-<strong> Algorithms Used:</strong> Wrapper feature selection, state-space framework, expectation maximization, classifier for seizure state binarization. <br><br>
+<strong> Algorithms Used:</strong> Wrapper feature selection, state-space framework, expectation maximization, classifier for seizure state binarization. <br>

   </p>